michaelkolesidis/japanese-restaurant/README.md

 ## Description
-A JavaScript single-page application (SPA) showcasing the use of ES6 modules.
+A JavaScript single-page application (SPA) showcasing the use of ES6 modules as well as Webpack.